thiagokimo/Faker/README.md

       .fill(rootView);
 ```

-Faker will figure out views are inside your passing view and fill it with data.
+Faker will figure out all views inside the one you passed to it and fill it with proper data.
 Just like that!

-By default faker will fill TextViews with lorem ipsum, ImageViews with a random color, CompoundButtons with a random state (check or uncheck) and ProgressBars with a random progress value.
+By default faker will fill **TextViews** with lorem ipsum, **ImageViews** with a random color, **CompoundButtons** with a random state (check or uncheck) and **ProgressBars** with a random progress value.

 ###The specific way